Tractor S.C.: Champions League

 Celebration after a 2–0 win against Pakhtakor in 2016 AFC Champions League group stage match.

 Midway through the 2015–16 season, Tractor head coach Toni was once again sacked and replaced by Amir Ghalenoi.
-On 24 February 2016 Tractor won their first match of the 2016 AFC Champions League in a 4–0 win against Emirati club Al Jazira.
-Tractor won the return leg 1–0 on 2 March 2016 in Abu Dhabi as well.
+On 24 February, Tractor won their first match of the 2016 AFC Champions League in a 4–0 win against Emirati club Al Jazira.
+Tractor won the return leg 1–0 on 2 March in Abu Dhabi as well.
 After the first two games, Tractor surpassed the most points they ever gained in the AFC Champions League group stage.
-Tractor qualified for the knock-out stages of the Champions League for the first time in their history on 19 April 2016 after defeating Saudi club Al-Hilal 2–0.
-Tractor eventually lost in the Round of 16 to Emirati club Al Nasr.
+Tractor qualified for the knock-out stages for the first time in their history after defeating Saudi club Al-Hilal 2–0.
+Tractor eventually lost in the round of 16 to Emirati club Al Nasr.

 In the 2016–17 season, Tractor defeated Zob Ahan in the semi-final of the Hazfi Cup to reach the final against Naft Tehran.
 In January 2017, it was revealed that Tractor had been suspended from two transfer windows by FIFA, due to outstanding debts to former players.
 This led to the club terminating the contract of Sajjad Shahbazzadeh, whom they had signed days earlier.
 In July 2024, Tractor appointed Dragan Skocic as manager.
 In his first season with the team, Skocic won the Iranian league for the first time in Tractor's history ..
 Tractor followed this up by also winning the Iranian Super Cup in 2025.